 Mr. Mangina Srinivas Rao joined the Board of Directors of the Company on September 15, 2020.
 Mr. Rao has more than three decades of experience in the areas of global markets, strategy formulation, project leadership and fund raising.
 He holds a Master's in Business Management Degree from Asian Institute of Management, Philippines.
 He has also completed PG Diploma courses from IIM Ahmedabad, Cornell University and Kansas State University.
-Mr. Rao has previously worked with ITC Ltd - Agri Business Division, as Head New Initiatives, where he led the expansion into new and profitable verticals.
-He also worked as the CEO of the Cereal Systems Initiative for South Asia mandated by BMGF and USAID and implemented by CGIAR international institutions - IRRI, CIMMYT, IFPRI and ILRI.
-He is on the Board of multiple other companies and specializes in Business Strategy and Corporate Governance.
+Mr. Rao has previously worked with ITC Limited - Agri Business Division as Head - New Initiatives where he handled business of USD 800 Mn., He also has worked as a CEO of the Consultative Group on International Agricultural Research for Cereal System Initiative (South Asia Region).